 Sena Institute of Technology Foundation

-BIOTECHNOLOGY CENTERS OF EXCELLENCE
+BIOTECHNOLOGY CENTER OF EXCELLENCE

 In picture: A workshop at Sena Institute of Technology that hosted participants from Ghana, Gambia, Nigeria and United States of America.